 Types of Ants in Texas

 Ants are among the most persistent and adaptable pests in the Texas ecosystem.
-Whether it's your home, lawn, or commercial property, chances are you've had a run-in with these six-legged intruders.
-What makes ants challenging is their ability to build large colonies quickly, adapt to changing environments, and enter through even the smallest cracks in search of food and shelter.
+Whether it’s your home, lawn, or commercial property, chances are highly likely you’ve had an encounter with these relentless six-legged invaders before.
+What makes ants particularly challenging is their ability to build massive colonies quickly, adapt to new environments, and exploit even the tiniest cracks to gain access in search of food, water, and shelter.

 Texas is home to more than 250 known species of ants, but only a handful are commonly encountered in residential and commercial settings.
 Each species behaves differently, requiring a unique approach to identification and control.
 Here's a breakdown of the most common ants in Texas: